-*Chosen for inclusion the 2018 Best Microfiction anthology
+*Chosen for inclusion in the 2018 Best Microfiction anthology

 Before that, there is a magnificent Bay thoroughbred named Frankly My Dear in a trailer, pupils stretched and oblivious, hips and ribcage palpitating to metallic crackles as the truck ahead trots forward.

 Before that, there is a child named Maximiliano in critical condition at Kosair Children’s Hospital.
 Before that, there is an ambulance ride down the Watterson Expressway with an EMT and a hellish concoction of heaves, maledictions, prayers.

 Before that, there is a call to Maximiliano’s padres, Socorro y Juan Manuel.
 Before that, there is a group of other children silent as sleeping dogs, watching their friend leak onto the fresh asphalt.

 Before that, there is a connection of low-moisture keratin capped with aluminum with its close cousin, the high-moisture keratinocyte compound stretched over just a few cubic centimeters of collagen and calcium phosphate, otherwise known as the cheekbone of a four-year-old at Jeffersontown Christian Church preschool.